- Some Windows 10 users reported that Desktop Window Manager stops working and closes without any further warning.

 2. Enable the Desktop Window Manager

-- Find and then right click Desktop Windows Manager Session Manager and select Start from the context menu
+- Find and then right-click Desktop Windows Manager Session Manager, and select Start.

-- Right click on Desktop Windows Manager Session Manager once again > Proprieties
+- Right-click on the Desktop Windows Manager Session Manager once again, and choose Proprieties.

-- Then you have to go to the General tab and enable the Start up type > click OK.
+- Go to the General tab, and enable the Start up type.

 3. Perform a Clean Boot

-- Right click on the Start button, then click Search
+- Right-click on the Start button, and select Search.

-- Select Services and then check the box next to Hide all Microsoft services > Disable all
+- Go to the Services section, and check the box next to Hide all Microsoft services.

-- Go to the Startup section and click Open Task Manager
+- Go to the Startup section, and select the Open Task Manager.

-- Select each program that you suspect of being corrupted, then select Disable
+- Choose each program that you suspect of being corrupted, then select Disable.

-- After completing all these tasks, restart your computer and check if anything changed
+- Restart your PC, and check if anything changed.

 4. Run a system restore